Reallocating Attention Across Layers to Reduce Multimodal Hallucination: Method

-Crucially, because the rescaled output $Y_{\mathrm{out}}^{(\ell)}$ is injected into the residual stream and normalized before passing forward, these adjustments do not remain local.
-Their influence compounds across subsequent layers, meaning that amplifying the correct functional heads shapes the model’s global reasoning trajectory.
-In this way, class-conditioned rescaling provides a lightweight yet interpretable mechanism to strengthen the macro-level functions most critical for reducing hallucination.
+Because $Y_{\mathrm{out}}^{(\ell)}$ is injected into the residual stream and then normalized, these adjustments do not remain local; their influence compounds across layers.
+Hence, amplifying the screened functional heads reshapes the model’s global reasoning trajectory in a manner that progressively decreases the accumulated deviations defining $\mathcal{I}$.

-The design is intentionally minimal: both class gains are \emph{amplifying} and \emph{layer-agnostic}, aiming to provide a lightweight and implementation-friendly means to emphasise screened heads without altering the underlying attention weights or value projections.
+Finally, the design remains intentionally minimal: both gains are \emph{amplifying} and \emph{layer-agnostic}, introducing only small perturbations to $\mathbf{z}^{(\ell)}$ without altering attention weights or value projections.
+“This ensures that the intervention remains minimal while directly reducing the deviations.